chef/chef-web-docs/chef_master/source/upgrade_server_ha_v2.rst

 #.
 To continue the upgrades on Chef Infra Server frontends using this backend cluster, see `Upgrade Frontends Associated with a Chef Backend Cluster <https://docs.chef.io/install_server_ha.html#upgrading-chef-server-on-the-frontend-machines>`_

-Chef Backend 1.x to 1.x Upgrade
+Chef Backend Minor Version Upgrade
 =====================================================

+The Minor Version Upgrade is appropriate for all upgrades of a Chef Backend cluster other than upgrades from one major version to another major version.
+For example, 1.x to 1.x upgrades or 2.x to 2.x upgrades.

 .. note:: The procedure assumes that the new chef-backend package has been copied to all of the nodes.